suletm/ambryfs/README.md

 Where

-    -s run fuse in single threaded mode (multithreaded is not supported in this revision) --ambry_base_url is the endpoint address for your Ambry frontend --ambry_port is the port of your Ambry frontend depot is the mountpoint of your filesystem
+    -s run fuse in single threaded mode (multithreaded mode is not supported in this revision) --ambry_base_url is the endpoint address for your Ambry frontend --ambry_port is the port of your Ambry frontend depot is the mountpoint of your filesystem